gangulymadhura/Data-Scientist-Nanodegree/Project1-Write_a_Data_Science_Blog/README.md

 * November to March is the off-season for tourism and business picks up and prices increase April onwards with July to octover being the peak season.

 <h3> What are the main drivers of listing price ?</h3>
+* Main drivers of price are room type, cleaning fee, no. of bedrooms, no. of beds, no. of bathrooms and location.
+* Amenities like TV, cable, heating, internet, pets allowed on property and elevator infleunce listing price.

+<h3> Which features of a listings influence customer satisfaction the most ?
+* Cleanliness, value for money, listing description online matches real listing, communication with host, check-in experience are the top factors that influence customer satisfaction.
+* Amenities that seem to influence customer satisfaction are Internet, Washer, Dryer, Cable, Gym and Elevator